-...skipping misspeak misspeech

 '''

+...skipping

+missive's

+missives

 misspell

 misspelling

-misspender

-misstate

-misstater

-misstater

-misstay

-misstep

-missuade

---More--(49%)
+misspelling's

+misspellings

+misspells

+misspelt

+misspelt

+misspend

+misspend

+misspending

+--More--(62%)

 '''

 Refer to the man page for additional features of the command.
 We have already noted that output from man is typically piped through more.